 The Decathlon is under the guiding jurisdiction of the California Catholic State Superintendents Curriculum Committee (CCSSCC).

-A National AJHD Subcommittee was formed under the CCSSCC to provide input and establish consistent AJHD standards.
-It is made up of members from eight Arch/Dioceses – Denver, Fresno, Sacramento, San Bernardino, San Diego, San Francisco, Santa Rosa, Raleigh.
+A National AJHD Executive Subcommittee was formed under the CCSSCC to provide input and establish consistent AJHD standards.
+It is made up of members from Sacramento, San Diego, and San Francisco.